 Nothing says "Naples" like jewelry.
 The town is virtually dripping with gold, diamonds and precious gems.
 Nothing says "Naples jewelry" more specifically than downtown's Cleopatra's Barge.
 When Marilyn Janss first opened her jewelry shop on Third Street South, the street was so quiet she would often hang a "Gone Fishing" sign on the doorknob and grab her rod and reel.
 Nearly 50 years later, Janss is still designing gold pieces and selling jewelry of all sorts in the small shop.
 She is most famous for her Naples Medallion, which depicts the Naples Pier in gold for bracelets, charms and exquisite diamond-wreathed pendants.
-In recent years, she has also designed medallions featuring the Marco Cat, an ancient, iconic archaeological find from Marco Island.

 Recommended for Christmas Shopping because: Nothing says "holiday giving" like jewelry.
 And nowhere does Naples-style jewelry like Cleopatra's.